 Governors’ Research Project Prize

-The Governors’ Research Project Prize is an opportunity for Upper School students to enrich their learning through the undertaking of a research project on a topic they have not formally covered in class.
+The annual Governors’ Research Project Prize is an opportunity for Upper School students to enrich their learning by undertaking a research project on a topic they have not formally covered in class.

 This has the dual benefit of developing, extending and enriching the student’s experience of her/his studies in a subject, and creating an opportunity to learn the key requirements of formally presenting individual academic research.

 This year students submitted essays on an impressive variety of fascinating areas of research.
 The judging panel of teachers read and discussed the scripts and decided on a shortlist of six students, who are invited to sit a viva with the Head and members of the School’s Governing Board, who then decided on the winner and runners-up, and these three each receive a cash prize.